gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 DCI:
 : The DTLS connection ID value to establish (or overwrite)

+Epoch:
+: The DTLS epoch these keys are valid for.
+Note that Epoch lower than 3 are note expected as they are used during DTLS handshake.

 * Cipher Suit:
 : 2 bytes cipher suit identification for the DTLS 1.3 Cipher suit used to identify the operators to perform the DTLS record protection.